-Lacey Gardner, Environmental Educator, Montezuma Audubon Center
+Alyssa Johnson, Environmental Educator, Montezuma Audubon Center

-Chris Lajewski, Center Director of the Montezuma Audubon Center
+Chris Lajewski, Center Director, Montezuma Audubon Center

 Chris Lajewski is a passionate conservationist and birder.
 A native of Pittsford, NY, Chris began his career with Audubon NY in November 2010 as the Montezuma Audubon Center’s Education Manager and he was promoted to Center Director in July 2014.
 He graduated with honors from SUNY Albany with a Bachelor's of Science degree in geology and obtained a Master's of Science degree in geology from Syracuse University where he researched human impacts on the Finger Lakes.
 After college, he worked for an environmental consulting firm, the National Park Service's George Washington Memorial Parkway, the Walker Nature Center, and the Central and Western NY Chapter of The Nature Conservancy.
 Chris is a proud husband and father and enjoys hiking, fishing, camping, and swimming with his wife and children.

 Daphne is a native of Albany and a graduate of Bryant & Stratton Business Institute.
-Before Audubon she worked with child support services, a division of Lockheed Martin IMS for 5 years.
+Before Audubon, she worked with child support services, a division of Lockheed Martin IMS for 5 years.
 She has been with Audubon since 1997 when she was hired as an Administrative Assistant and is currently the Office Manager and Meeting Coordinator.
 Daphne also does all the designing and layouts for our publications and event invitations.
-In her spare time she enjoys writing poetry, swimming, cooking and various volunteer work for her church.
+In her spare time, she enjoys writing poetry, swimming, cooking, and various volunteer work for her church.

 Laura oversees the grassroots efforts of the conservation and policy programs of Audubon New York and works very closely with the 27 Audubon Chapters in New York.
-She grew up in the woods and fields of Central New York, and graduated from St. Lawrence University in 2004.
+She grew up in the woods and fields of Central New York and graduated from St. Lawrence University in 2004.
 Before starting with Audubon in 2007, Laura worked in preschool nature education in Vermont and with the New York advocacy organization, Citizens Environmental Coalition (CEC), where she focused on pollution prevention and residential green building, authoring "The World at Home: A Household Guide to Building Green."
-Laura currently lives in Albany where she enjoys shopping at farmers markets, playing all kinds of sports, making all types of art and hiking up mountains in summer and fall while skiing down them in winter and early spring.
+Laura currently lives in Albany where she enjoys shopping at farmers markets, playing all kinds of sports, making all types of art, and hiking up mountains in summer and fall while skiing down them in winter and early spring.
 She’s also closing in on her 46 Adirondack High Peaks.

-Rich began working for Audubon in 1998 and he handles the finances and administration for the state program as well as centers oversight, information systems, human resources, grant processing and pretty much all the stuff that nobody else wants to do.
+Rich began working for Audubon in 1998 and he handles the finances and administration for the state program as well as centers oversight, information systems, human resources, grant processing, and pretty much all the stuff that nobody else wants to do.
 He travels often in search of birds.
-In his spare hours, Rich enjoys hiking, campfire gatherings, birding, skiing, laughing, singing, cooking and hugs.
+In his spare hours, Rich enjoys hiking, campfire gatherings, birding, skiing, laughing, singing, cooking, and hugs.

 Julie graduated from York College in Pennsylvania with a Bachelor of Business and Marketing.
-After graduation she went into the AmeriCorp Western Region NCCC and participated in forestry work, special needs projects for children and childhood education programming.
+After graduation, she went into the AmeriCorp Western Region NCCC and participated in forestry work, special needs projects for children, and childhood education programming.

 Due to her inspirational experiences with AmeriCorp, she discovered in her heart she wanted to go back to school for a Masters in Childhood Education.
 Julie holds a Professional Certification in Childhood Education from NYS.
 She has taught in both the public school setting as well as on the water and beach as a marine science Education Director for a not-for-profit marine education center.
 She loves both teaching children and being outdoors!

-As the Events Associate for Women in Conservation, Marisa is responsible for planning and executing the annual meetings, activities, and events of the Women in Conservation program, including the annual Luncheon.
+As the Fundraising Events Associate, Marisa is responsible for planning and executing the annual Keesee Awards Luncheon, Young Members Event, and meetings, activities, and events of the Women in Conservation program, including the annual Luncheon.
 Prior to joining Audubon New York, Marisa worked as the Development Associate for Central Synagogue, a vibrant, Reform congregation in Midtown Manhattan.
-A native of Los Angeles, Marisa graduated from the Joint Program with Columbia University and the Jewish Theological Seminary, earning a B.A in American Studies and a B.A. in Modern Jewish Studies.
+A native of Los Angeles, Marisa graduated from the Joint Program with Columbia University and the Jewish Theological Seminary, earning a B.A. in American Studies and a B.A. in Modern Jewish Studies.
 Marisa is an enthusiastic conservationist, including filling her beloved composting bin in the backyard, and enjoys exploring New York City, trying new recipes with local, sustainable ingredients, and playing with all of the friendly dogs during walks in Central Park.

 A former elementary school teacher and Peace Corps Volunteer, Rich is responsible for promoting the growth and implementation of the For the Birds! program across the five boroughs of New York City.
 Rich holds a Bachelor’s of Education from William Paterson University and a Master’s of Science in Environmental Education and Ecology from the Florida Institute of Technology.
 Rich also serves as Field Trip Chair for his local Audubon Chapter in New Jersey.

 Rebecca has a MA in Environmental Conservation Education from NYU and BA in Cultural Anthropology.
 She has served as a US Peace Corps volunteer, working as a Youth Developer in the central region of Ukraine.
 Coming to us most recently from the NYC Soil and Water Conservation District, Rebecca uses her professional background, multiple talents, and love of the natural world to coordinate and implement meaningful education programs.
-Her main goal is to develop education and citizen-science programs on and off-site that exchange knowledge, foster appreciation and further develop an ethic of conservation within the community.
+Her main goal is to develop education and citizen-science programs on and off-site that exchange knowledge, foster appreciation, and further develop an ethic of conservation within the community.

 Suzanne Treyger, Forest Program Manager, Ithaca – Cornell Lab of Ornithology